Welcome to the Research Group for Climate Resilience of Human made Ecosystems

 Smallholder farmers provide one-third of all food supplied worldwide but occupy only one-fourth of the global cropland.
 Small farms tend to focus more on food production than on producing feed for livestock or biomass for other uses, which highlights their importance for household and domestic food security.
 The leading research questions for us in this area are: What are the specific challenges for smallholders in adapting to climate change?
 Which adaptation strategies are most efficient and already used by rural households and proved to be successful?
 What are barriers or enablers for efficient adaptation?

-The Chair for Climate Resilience and Human-Made Ecosystems is an active part of the institute of geography, the faculty of applied computer sciences and the centre for climate resilience at Augsburg University.
+The Research Group for Climate Resilience of Human-Made Ecosystems is an active part of the institute of geography, the faculty of applied computer sciences and the centre for climate resilience at Augsburg University.

 News